keatura/my-ordinary-vault-md/Andefaelt/Setting/Andefaelt Setting and Campaign.md

 Shoma wants to recreate the perfect fey realm, and all it's whimsical life, and eradicate the mortals.

 Cadriel wants:
-- To collect the Feyblood weapons
+- To collect the Feyblood weapons.
-- to assemble them into The Structures, channeling
+- To assemble them into The World Pillars, channeling their energy and boosting his, starting with the Western Pillar.
+-

 Shoma wants:
-- to collect his fallen ancestors
+- To collect his fallen ancestors.
-- to release them from their shells and restart the World Pillars
+- To release them from their shells and restart the World Pillars.
-- and reinstate the era of Fey Rule on the realm
+- And reinstate the era of Fey Rule on the realm.
+Shoma has:
+- a seat as a high-elf on the Iyamarian High Council
+- Fey Plant Magic
+- Manipulation of Void energy
+Shoma is against:
+- Kadis and the manipulation of fates
+-

 # Andefaelt